-(1) For vehicle-mounted field disturbance sensors operating in the band 46.7-46.9 GHz: 2 pW/cm2 at a distance of 3 meters from the exterior surface of the radiating structure.
+(i) For vehicle-mounted field disturbance sensors operating in the band 46.7-46.9 GHz: 2 pW/cm at a distance of 3 meters from the exterior surface of the radiating structure.

-(2) For forward-looking vehiclemounted field disturbance sensors operating in the band 76-77 GHz: 600 pW/ cm2 at a distance of 3 meters from the exterior surface of the radiating structure.
+(ii) For forward-looking vehiclemounted field disturbance sensors operating in the band 76-77 GHz: $600 \text{ pW}/\text{cm}^2$ at a distance of 3 meters from the exterior surface of the radiating structure.

-(3) For side-looking or rear-looking vehicle-mounted field disturbance sensors operating in the band 76-77 GHz: 300 pW/cm2 at a distance of 3 meters from the exterior surface of the radiating structure.
+(iii) For side-looking or rear-looking vehicle-mounted field disturbance sensors operating in the band 76-77 GHz: $300 \text{ pW/cm}^2$ at a distance of 3 meters from the exterior surface of the radiating structure.